technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 24 - Create a Case and view AI-suggested similar cases and knowledge articles.docx.md

 4. The knowledge article is created.

-## Exercise 6: View AI-suggested similar cases and knowledge articles
+## Task 6: View AI-suggested similar cases and knowledge articles

 1. On Customer Service Workspace, select the **Home** tab and then select **Customer Service Agent Dashboard**.